CitrineInformatics/community-tools/web_ui_examples/06_machine_learning.md

 <img src="fig/54_reports_pearson.png" alt="Pearson correlation" width="500" height="234">

 You will also notice that the input we selected was "Chemical Formula," but the actual features that were generated are statistical metrics over elemental properties such as "electronegativity" and "atomic fraction."
-These are derived from the [Magpie](http://oqmd.org/static/analytics/magpie/doc/) library and explained in [this paper](https://www.nature.com/articles/npjcompumats201628).
+These are borrowed from the [Magpie](http://oqmd.org/static/analytics/magpie/doc/) library and explained in [this paper](https://www.nature.com/articles/npjcompumats201628).

 The second figure on the "Data Summary" page is a **t-SNE** plot, which is short for t-Distributed Stochastic Neighbor Embedding.
 As you saw above, materials tend to live in *high-dimensional space*, meaning that there are tens to hundreds of features used to represent a material, and it is impossible to visualize such high-dimensional space.
 Therefore, we employ t-SNE as a *dimensionality reduction* technique to project the data onto 2 dimensions for ease of visualization, as shown below.